Hosanna filio David: Text and translation

 The text of "Hosanna filio David" is derived from the Gospel accounts of Christ's entry into Jerusalem (e.g., Matthew 21:9), where the crowds greeted Him with shouts of "Hosanna."
 The antiphon is brief and jubilant, reflecting the exultation of the moment.
 The Latin text is as follows:Hosanna filio David: benedictus qui venit in nomine Domini.
 Rex Israel: Hosanna in excelsis.Translated to English, it reads:"Hosanna to the Son of David: Blessed is He who comes in the name of the Lord.
 King of Israel: Hosanna in the highest."The phrase "Son of David" underscores Jesus’ messianic identity, while "Hosanna" (originally a Hebrew cry for salvation, meaning "Save, we pray") had evolved by this time into an expression of praise.

 Liturgical Context

 In the Roman Rite, "Hosanna filio David" is sung during the Blessing of Palms, and serves as an Introit or initial part of the Palm Sunday liturgy.
 This ritual involves the blessing of palm branches (or other local substitutes, such as olive branches), which are then distributed to the faithful.
 The antiphon sets a tone of triumph and adoration, recalling the biblical scene where Jesus was hailed as king by the crowds waving palm branches.

-Following the Blessing of Palms, the antiphon "Pueri Hebraeorum" is chanted during the Distribution of Palms.
-Its text highlights the children of the Hebrews who spread garments and branches before Jesus, further emphasizing the festive welcome.
-The sequence concludes with the hymn "Gloria laus et honor" (commonly abbreviated as "Gloria laus"), sung during the procession that follows, where the faithful walk with palms in hand, symbolizing their participation in Christ's entry into Jerusalem.
-Together, they form a cohesive musical and thematic progression, reenacting the Gospel narrative through music and movement.